freelancermahabubs/freelancermahabubs/README.md

 I am Digital Entrepreneur | Educator | Programming Enthusiast | Problem Solver & Founder - Learn with Mahabub Hey, there 👋 I am MD.
 Mahabub Alom from Bangladesh.
 I'm a self-taught web developer who always passionate about expanding and broadening technical knowledge by learning new technologies.
 I am always eager to understand how and why of the technologies before deep diving into it.
 Currently, I am expanding my knowledge on JavaScript, Typescrit & Python

-- 🌱 I’m currently learning C & C++
+- 🌱 I’m currently learning Phython & Nestjs
 - 💬 Ask me about **Web Solutions**
 - 👯 I’m looking to collaborate on [EduFixup](https://edufixup.com/)
 - 📫 How to reach me: info.freelancermahabub@gmail.com